 This course contains five modules as follows:

-You will develop the skills, methodologies and processes to conduct in-depth computer and network investigation, including malware analysis and reversing techniques.
+You will develop the skills, methodologies and processes to conduct in-depth computer and network investigation.
 This module provides early preparation for you to complete the Certified Cyber Forensics Professional (CCFP) exam.

 Information Security in Practice